The GED diploma is not bad at all. Technically, the GED certificate or diploma has the same value as a common high school degree.

 Keep in mind that financial aid in college is equally available for high school graduates and GED holders.
 If you don’t go to college, however, bear in mind that there still may be a difference between what high school diploma holders bring home and the compensation for GED holders.

-As stated above, technically spoken, the GED is the same as a regular high school diploma, but in daily life, there are still some differences.
+As stated above, technically speaking, the GED is the same as a regular high school diploma, but in daily life, there are still some differences.
 Let’s look at some examples.

 Suppose you are employed in a college admissions office, and there are just these two credentials to compare.
 If you must make a choice, which of the two diplomas will, in your opinion, give you the best idea of success in college?
 Let’s look at some more examples.